-We camp in a lovely oak forest, where passerines abound, including black-faced laughing-thrush (Garrulax affinis), bar-throated minla (Minla strigula), orange-gorgeted flycatcher (Ficedula strophiata), and golden-spectacled warbler (Seicercus burkii).
+We camp in a lovely oak forest, where passerines abound, including black-faced laughing-thrush (Trochalopteron affine), bar-throated minla (Minla strigula), orange-gorgeted flycatcher (Ficedula strophiata), and golden-spectacled warbler (Seicercus burkii).

 We also encounter a pair of green shrike-babblers (Pteruthius xanthochlorus), who are busy building a nest – a small pendent bag, hanging from a twig.
-The nest is made from lichens, mixed with thin roots, which the birds pick from an epiphyte, growing on a nearby rock.
+The nest is made from lichens, mixed with thin roots, picked from an epiphyte, growing on a nearby rock.
 Incidentally, genetic research has revealed that the shrike babblers are not babblers, but probably related to the New World vireos, family Vireonidae.

 However, when we cross the long suspension bridge, spanning the Ghunsa River at Sekathum, the dog runs into problems.
-It seems to be scared of the bridge, and instead it attempts to swim across.
-It is washed downstream by the swift current, but luckily it manages to cling to a rock, howling in fear.
+Being scared of the bridge, it attempts to swim across the river, but is washed downstream by the swift current.
+Luckily it manages to cling to a rock, howling in fear.
 Niels runs back across the bridge and out onto the rock, where he manages to get hold of the scruff of its neck, heaving it ashore and carrying it across the bridge.

 For more than a week, the dog keeps us company, until some villagers persuade us to let them have it.